ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/draft-ietf-dnsop-must-not-sha1.md

    in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

-# Deprecating RSASHA1 and RSASHA1-NSEC3-SHA1 algorithms in DNSSEC
+# Deprecating SHA-1 from DNSSEC Signatures and Delegation RRs

 The RSASHA1 {{RFC4034}} and RSASHA1-NSEC3-SHA1 {{RFC5155}} algorithms
 MUST NOT be used when creating DNSKEY and RRSIG records.